 Most insurers won't pay out the full sum assured unless you have paid a certain number of premiums.
-This is typically one or two years worth of premiums.
+This is typically one, two or three years' worth of premiums.
 If you die within this period your family will typically receive a sum equal to the number of premiums that you've paid up until the date of death.
-However, if your death is as a result of an accident then most insurers will still pay out the full sum assured.
+However, if your death is a result of an accident then most insurers will still pay out the full sum assured.

-Another thing to be aware of is that inflation will likely erode the real value of your payout over time.
-As the payout is fixed, the longer you live, the less the payout is worth.
-You can of course offset this at the time of taking the policy by taking out slightly more cover, but this will come at extra cost.
-It is entirely possible that if you live a long and healthy life, that you may end up paying more in premiums than you could ever receive as a payout.
-If you are concerned by this then perhaps Over 50s life insurance isn’t for you and you may be best putting your money into investments, savings or a different type of insurance.
+Another thing to be aware of is that inflation will likely erode the real value of your cash lump sum payout over time.
+As the cash sum is fixed, the longer you live, the less the payout is worth.
+You can of course offset this at the time of taking the policy by taking out slightly more cover, but this will come at an extra cost.
+It is entirely possible that if you live a long and healthy life, you may end up paying more in premiums than you could ever receive as a payout.
+If you are concerned by this then perhaps Over 50s life cover isn’t for you and you may be best putting your money into investments, savings or a different type of life insurance.